Tensor network simulation of the (1+1)-dimensional $O(3)$ nonlinear $\sigma$-model with $\theta=\pi$ term: Numerical details

 \subsection{Extrapolation to the infinite bond dimension}

 For each set of parameters, the bond dimension for the boundary cMPS ranges among $\chi = 12, 18, 24, 30$.
-We eliminate the bias brought by the finite $\chi$ and estimate the exact value of the observables by extrapolating to the infinite bond dimension.
+We eliminate the bias brought by the finite $\chi$ and extrapolate the data to the infinite bond dimension.

 Our extrapolation procedure follows that given in Ref.~\cite{bruckmann-O3-2019}.
-We linearly extrapolate the data corresponding to the largest three bond dimensions $\chi = 18, 24, 30$ with respect to $1/\chi$ (see Fig.~\ref{fig:fit-chi}).
-The exact value is estimated by the average between the extrapolated value (corresponding to $1/\chi=0$) and the data point corresponding to the largest bond dimension $\chi=30$.
-We estimate the error as the half of the difference between these two values.
+First, we perform a linear fitting with respect to $1/\chi$ for the data corresponding to the largest three bond dimensions $\chi = 18, 24, 30$ (see Fig.~\ref{fig:fit-chi}).
+The estimation for the extrapolation to infinite bond dimension is obtained by taking the average of the linear extrapolation result and the result corresponding to the largest bond dimension $\chi=30$.
+The error for this estimation is given by half of the difference between the linear extrapolation result and the $\chi=30$ result.